عربي

 Online Matchmaking

 I came across a matchmaker who has 65K followers and a backup with 6,000.
-They don’t share their personal pictures information, but instead, use the account to post about men who are seeking to connect, videos of users find or receive, and polls like, Which number in this picture represents your dick?
+They don’t share their personal pictures or information, but instead, use the account to post about men who are seeking to connect, videos users find or receive, and polls like, Which number in this picture represents your dick?
 To participate in this audience engagement (whether it’s posting a caption or sending them pictures), you simply have to DM them.

 Like the individuals posting on social media, these posts rely on a series of keywords.
 But here, visual aids (i.e., body pictures, nudes, videos, either of themselves or the type they’re looking for) are required to expedite the matching process.
 Endless torsos and videos of partial bodies appear as you scroll through these accounts.
 Men – from Morocco to Egypt to Iraq to Qatar – connect based on their relative proximity, and, if they are distant, whether there was a possibility of a visit or video call.
 Nothing about these interactions is traceable; the information shared is vague, and the videos usually don’t include a voice (whether spoken words or moaning).